ulno/mcminos/doc/Bugs, issues, ideas.rst

 2015-10-18

 [ ] BUG: Level tut0n-*: Player always has 3 lives only at level start, even though LIVE: 999,999 (i.e. min-lives = 999) in all tutorial levels. -- UPDATE: It seems that only the display in the level suggest there are only 3 lives.
 The player can die multiple times without losing.

-[ ] BUG?: level tut05-rock-and-rock-me: Pill layer (now Perry) does not lay any pills, even though PILLFREQ2 is set to 1 (was not defined in "Help_for_editing_levels.asc"; have now added that 0 = no pills at all; default = 1 = 1 pill each field) -- Will produce a new testing level for Perry as tut05 had him by mistake.

 [ ] ISSUE: Do we still need the differenciation between NUMBR and SHOWNR in the level sources?
 I suggest we drop SHOWNR as the level list decides about the position.